RGBD 3D Scanner And AR For Eyebrow Design

 Solution

-So I started by making a 3D scanner using this depth sensor.
-At first, I implemented the Fusion method for 3D scanning.
-Still, because this method required the user to rotate the camera around the person, it was difficult for ENDUSER to use this method.
-That’s why I thought of building a different scanning system that only needed to rotate the face at an angle of +-40 degrees horizontally and +-15 degrees vertically.
+So, I began by developing a 3D scanner using this depth sensor.
+Initially, I implemented the fusion method for 3D scanning.
+However, this approach required the user to rotate the camera around the person, which was not user-friendly.
+To address this, I designed a new scanning system that only required the person to rotate their face horizontally by ±40 degrees and vertically by ±15 degrees.

 Final Workflow

-After 3D scanning of the customer’s face, the specific points of the markers are identified by the RGBD camera.
-Then, for design and display using these points and the 4K RGB camera, the final AR display is performed with an error of less than one millimeter.
+After 3D scanning the customer’s face, the RGBD camera identifies the specific positions of the markers.
+Using these points in conjunction with the 4K RGB camera, the final AR display is generated with an error margin of less than one millimeter.
+I also developed additional tools to make the system more user-friendly, such as proportion rulers for measuring eyebrows with Fibonacci ratios to ensure symmetry.

 Automatically generate molds from designed eyebrows that can be printed with 3D printers.

-Currently, this system is active in two main branches and several affiliated branches of the company, and so far, during its use, design, micro-blading, and eyebrow transplantation services have been performed for at least 1,500 people, and this number is increasing every day.
+Currently, this system is operational in two main branches and several affiliated branches of the company.
+To date, it has been used for eyebrow design, micro-blading, and transplantation services for at least 1,500 individuals—a number that continues to grow every day.

 Like this article?